Kneejerk/kneejerk_menu_swapper/README.md

-# kneejerk_menu_swapper
+# Menu Swapper for WordPress
-WordPress Plugin to swap menus when a user is logged in.
+Contextually swaps menus for logged in users - for WordPress!